 The colorful Guzmania is a perennial plant and a member of the Bromeliad family.

-These plants come from South America, and there are more than 120 different Guzmania species of these epiphytic plants.
+These tropical plants and epiphytic specimens come from South America, and there are more than 120 different Guzmania species of Bromeliads.

 These attractive flowering plants produce colorful flower bracts of yellow, orange, red or deep purple (depending upon the species).